 - Therapy – Therapy serves as the core of treatment for both mental health conditions and substance use disorders.
 When it comes to treating a dual diagnosis with therapy, the ones that are most commonly utilized include cognitive behavioral therapy (CBT), individual psychotherapy, and group counseling.

 - Medications – Each individual has their own needs when being treated for a dual diagnosis.
 These needs might demand prescription medication for either or both the substance use disorder and the mental health condition.
 There are specific medications designed to help with withdrawal symptoms and cravings for those addicted to certain substances.
-In addition, medications to help treat mental health conditions.
+In addition, medications can help treat mental health conditions.
 When prescribed one or both, individuals who can benefit from their use can begin healing.

 - Aftercare – Following up with good self-care after receiving treatment for a dual diagnosis is vital.
 This can include attending support groups for the specific type of mental illness one is experiencing.
 Another option is traditional 12-Step groups to address addiction and/or alcoholism.

-Dual Diagnosis Treatment Centers in West Palm Beach, FL
+Find Dual Diagnosis Treatment Centers in Florida

 At our dual diagnosis treatment centers in West Palm Beach and Jupiter, FL, we provide top-level dual diagnosis treatment for all who come through our doors.
-Our team of trained and certified professionals go above and beyond to ensure that all clients with a dual diagnosis begin developing a life that is free from the confines of this particular condition.
+Our team of trained and certified professionals goes above and beyond to ensure that all clients with a dual diagnosis begin developing a life that is free from the confines of this particular condition.

 If you are struggling, visit our admissions page and begin the process right now.
 We can help.